tokyotribe/loopmachine/README.md

-Loopmachine is a Python script for recording an audio track and playing it back as a loop using modified PyAudio sample scripts and some hacky Tkinter event handling.
+Loopmachine is an interactive Python script for recording an audio track and playing it back as a loop using modified PyAudio sample scripts and some hacky Tkinter event handling.

 You'll need to download and install PyAudio from here: http://people.csail.mit.edu/hubert/pyaudio/